How to Make Homemade Fried Onion Rings

 - Make sure your onion rings are separated as they cook in the oil so they don't stick together.

 - Turn them over so they cook evenly on both sides.

 - Put a metal strainer over a bowl and place it nearby.

-- Use a slotted spoon to lift onions rings out of oil and set them in the strainer to drain.
+- Use a slotted spoon to lift the onion rings out of the oil.
+Place rings in strainer to drain.

 Ready for Lifting Out